metaDMG-dev/metaDMG-core/docs/source/command-line-interface.md

 (command_line_interface_get_data)=
 ## Get Data

-Get test data and save it in the output-dir.
+The `metaDMG get-data` command gets test data and saves it in the output-dir.
 Useful for e.g. the online tutorial.

 ### Parameters